I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_key_algo_tkip_mic.md

      For more information about the TSC, see
      <a href="https://msdn.microsoft.com/4f0c45f0-3125-4b19-82c1-3681b2e31c96">TKIP</a>.

-`ucTKIPMICKeys`
+`ulTKIPKeyLength`

-The TKIP and MIC key material.
+The length, in bytes, of the TKIP key material in the
+     <b>ucTKIPMICKeys</b> array.
+If the authentication and cipher key derivation is performed by the operating
+     system, this member will always have a value of 16.

 `ulMICKeyLength`